This Vegan Pineapple Fried Rice is fruity and tangy, full of flavour and made in one pot! The perfect healthy and satisfying plant-based dinner.

 - The rice also soaks up all the other flavours much better this way!

-Whilst I usually recommend Thai Jasmine rice for fried rice, for this one-pot fried rice I recommend using Basmati rice, or any other long-grain rice.
-This is because long-grain rice such as Basmati stays supple and the grains remain separated, whilst short-grain rice will become sticky and clump together in a way that won’t resemble fried rice.
+- Whilst I usually recommend Thai Jasmine rice for fried rice, for this one-pot fried rice I recommend using Basmati rice, or any other long-grain rice.
+This is because long-grain rice such as Basmati stays supple and the grains remain separated even when cooked in this way without a lot of oil, whilst short-grain rice will become sticky and clump together in a way that won't resemble fried rice.

 - Orange Tofu